des1re10/CIP-XXXX-Three-Factor-Governance-Voting-System-for-Cardano/Three-Factor Governance Voting System for Cardano.md

 The system provides:
 1. Verifiable UTXO-based history inheritance
 2. Natural incentives for long-term holding
-3. Fair balance between new and split wallets
+3. Perfect power conservation under splitting
-4. Democratic participation through base weight
+4. Democratic participation through proportional base weight
-5. Mathematically proven split disadvantage
+5. Mathematically proven power conservation
 6. Robust and predictable governance system

 All properties emerge from the fundamental structure of the formula and are mathematically proven to hold across all valid input ranges.